Valla, New South Wales

 Valla is a suburb in the Nambucca Valley, on the Mid North Coast of New South Wales, Australia.
 The name was chosen to match that of the British residence of nineteenth century diplomat Andrew Buchanan.

 History

 Deep Creek Post Office opened on 16 November 1905, was renamed Valla in 1906 and closed in 1942.

 Surfing

 Valla Beach has a range of surf spots.
 South Beach is usually an easy wave but with swell can get fun for experienced surfers.
 North Valla is a wave for the more experienced surfers.
 It is known for its long right over rocks and further down the beach has a fast A-frame good for all surfers in average swells.

 Demographics

-The population of Valla is predominantly Australian born (78 per cent) and English-speaking (90 per cent).
-Places of birth other than Australia include the United Kingdom, the Netherlands, New Zealand and Poland.
-Valla residents are significantly older than the state average, with more than a quarter of the population over 65 years.
-The average age is 50 years compared to a state average of 37.
+The population of Valla is predominantly Australian-born (80.8%) and English-speaking (90.1%).
+Places of birth other than Australia include England, New Zealand, Germany, Canada, and Malaysia.
+Valla residents are significantly older than the state average of 39, with the median age being 55 years old.